mulle-sde/mulle-craft/README.md

 *mulle-craft* builds dependencies in various configuration such as unoptimized (Debug) or optimized (Release).
 It can also craft for multiple SDKs and platforms.
-If only a single depedency folder destination would be used the output would clobber each other.
+If only a single depedency folder destination were to be used the outputs of the various configurations would clobber each other.
 That's where the *dispense style* comes into play.

 The easiest to understand is the *strict* style.

 ![Strict](dox/dispense-strict.png)